 Instead of using whole wheat pasta noodles, make your own “noodles” out of vegetables!
 Try shredding zucchini and yellow squash lengthwise with a grater, mandolin, or spiral vegetable slicer*, quickly blanch, and use in place of cooked pasta.
 Cooked spaghetti squash can be shredded with a fork to create angel hair “pasta”.
 Top with marinara sauce, basil, olives, and cheese for a tasty treat.

-These delicious “vegoodles” are not only as good as pasta, they are loaded with good nutrition and will help meet your children’s fiber needs.
+These delicious “vegoodles” are not only as good as pasta, but they are also loaded with good nutrition and will help meet your children’s fiber needs.

 4) Meatballs à la Veggie